Updated August 1, 2017

 Without nuclear, South Korea’s emissions would increase the equivalent of up to 27 million cars added to the road.

-The world's leading climate and conservation scientists published an open letter urging President Moon to reconsider the phase-out given the importance of South Korea's nuclear program to protect the climate.
+The world's leading climate and conservation scientists published open letters urging President Moon to reconsider the phase-out given the importance of South Korea's nuclear program to protect the climate, and to warn of misinformation being spread by Greenpeace.

 Nuclear power is a key component to achieving peace with North Korea and improving relations among world powers.
 Pulitzer Prize winner Richard Rhodes and Michael Shellenberger co-authored an op-ed in Foreign Affairs on this issue, while Environmental Progress coordinated an open letter signed by climate scientists including Jim Hansen, and other concerned scientists, conservationists, and environmentalists.